China sentences three to death over Tiananmen Square attack

 The suspects formed a "terrorist group" in 2011 and plotted violent acts, CCTV reported.
 Between December 2012 and the following September, they acquired firearms and explosives and plotted to travel to Beijing to set off a deadly explosion.

-Last October, members of the group travelled to Beijing and raised money from supporters to buy the car that would be driven to Tiananmen Square, CCTV said.
+Last October, members of the group traveled to Beijing and raised money from supporters to buy the car that would be driven to Tiananmen Square, CCTV said.

 About 400 people attended the public trial, according to the news report, and footage appeared to show Uighur women in tears as they watched the proceedings.